WHO CAN VOTE BY MAIL?

-If you are a qualified registered voter of Lafayette County, you are entitled to vote by absentee ballot (F.S.101.62).
+If you are a qualified registered voter of Lafayette County, you are entitled to vote a mail ballot (F.S.101.62).
 The voter must personally vote the ballot (unless assistance is required due to blindness, disability or inability to read or write).

-An absentee ballot may be requested for a specific election or for all elections in the current calendar year.
-The request can be made in person, by mail, telephone, or through this website (See 'Request Absentee Ballot' link at the top of the page).
-Only the voter or a designated member of his or her immediate family or legal guardian can request an absentee ballot for the voter.
+A mail ballot may be requested for a specific election or for all elections in the current calendar year.
+The request can be made in person, by mail, telephone, or through this website (See 'Request A Mail Ballot' link at the top of the page).
+Only the voter or a designated member of his or her immediate family or legal guardian can request a mail ballot for the voter.
 Immediate family means the voter's spouse, the parent, child, grandparent, or sibling of the voter or of the voter's spouse, or legal guardian.

 A request from the voter must include the following information: